lovehifi/playlist-radio/README.md

 >
 -------------------
 >
-## Here's an additional way to use it for LMS:
+## Additional way to use it for LMS:
 >
 Click on "Favorites," then "Edit," "Import," navigate to the playlist-radio.opml file, and click the "Import" button.
 >